dhconnelly/rtreego/README.md

 About
 -----

-This library is written and maintained by [Daniel Connelly](http://dhconnelly.com) and is released under a BSD-style license.
+rtreego is written and maintained by [Daniel Connelly](http://dhconnelly.com) and is released under a BSD-style license.
 See the LICENSE file for more details.